Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 #### Deployment project

-The deployment project contains the Docker Compose file to start up an Alfresco Content Services environment locally.
+The deployment project contains the Docker Compose file to start up a Content Services environment locally.
 You'll find the relevant files in the `docker-compose` folder.
 To look at the project in more detail, just browse to:

 * [https://github.com/Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment){:target="_blank"} for Enterprise deployment

-If you're interested in the Helm charts to deploy Alfresco Content Services with Kubernetes, you'll find the relevant files in the `helm/alfresco-content-services` folder.
+If you're interested in the Helm charts to deploy Content Services with Kubernetes, you'll find the relevant files in the `helm/alfresco-content-services` folder.

 #### Packaging project